sithara/cloud-billing-reports/README.md

 If you have set up an aws s3 bucket to receive usage report, configure aws https://github.com/sithara/cloud-billing-reports/blob/master/aws.rb#L60-L64 and specify the bucket name in https://github.com/sithara/cloud-billing-reports/blob/master/aws.rb#L18

+## Consolidate Azure and AWS Billing Report

+Create master and temp tables for azure and aws